Ovotesticular syndrome: Karyotypes

-In ovotesticular syndrome, XX is the most common (55-80% of cases); most individuals with this form are SRY negative.

-Next most common are XX/XY (20-30% of cases) and XY (5-15% of cases), with the remainder being a variety of other chromosomal anomalies and mosaicisms.
+An XX karyotype is the most common (55-80% of cases); most individuals with this form are SRY negative.
+XX/XY mosaicism appears in 20-30% of cases and an XY karyotype in 5-15% of cases.
+The remainder are a variety of other chromosomal anomalies and mosaicisms.

 Some degree of mosaicism is present in about 25%.
 Encountered karyotypes include 46XX/46XY, or 46XX/47XXY or XX & XY with SRY mutations, mixed chromosomal anomalies or hormone deficiency/excess disorders, 47XXY.
 Less than 1% have XX/XY chimerism.

 Prevalence

-Ovotesticular syndrome represents 5% of all sex disorder differentiations.
+Ovotesticular syndrome represents 5% of all disorders of sexual development.

 The exact number of confirmed cases is uncertain, but by 1991 approximately 500 cases had been confirmed.
 It has also been estimated that more than 525 have been documented.
-While it can appear anywhere in the world, and be reported or unreported, the greatest amounts reported of ovotesticular syndrome is from Africa and Europe.

 Fertility

 The gonad most likely to function is the ovary.
 The ovotestes show evidence of ovulation in 50% of cases.
 Spermatogenesis has only been observed in solitary testes and not in the testicular portions of ovotestes.
 According to a 1994 study, spermatogenesis has only been proven in two cases.
 In one of the two cases, a phenotypically male individual with XX,46/XY,46 mixture had fathered a child.
 It has been estimated that 80% of cases could be fertile as females with surgery.